kashrtx/PyGO/README.md

 the directory in where you want to save the file, then click receive.
 After the file will be transferred into that folder you requested.

 That's it!
-It's as Simple as that and you can do this over and over.
+It's as Simple as that and you can do this over and over <3.